Special occasions

 I called my mom for this recipe and naturally, she gave me a recipe that indicated a dash of this and a pinch of that along with 2 pot spoons of sugar.
 I said mom, "no one measures sugar that way" haha!
-It turns out that her pot spoon is equal to a half cup, ha!
+It turns out that her pot spoon is equal to about a half cup, ha!

 Vermicelli Cake